bramstein/website/src/writing/detecting-system-fonts-without-flash.md

 # Detecting System Fonts Without Flash
 <p class="subtitle">July 30, 2015</p>

+Update 2017-11-04: The latest version of Font Face Observer no longer supports detecting local fonts, so you'll need to [grab an old copy](https://github.com/bramstein/fontfaceobserver/releases/tag/v1.7.3) to use the code in this article.

 Many web-based text editors allow the user to select custom fonts through a drop down menu.
 These font menus often include system fonts.
 Unfortunately, there is no web platform <abbr>API</abbr> for retrieving a list of locally installed fonts, so many of these applications rely on a [Flash library](http://www.maratz.com/blog/archives/2006/08/18/detect-visitors-fonts-with-flash/) to detect which fonts are installed on the user’s system.

 ![Google Docs font menu](/assets/images/google-docs-font-menu.png)